PrivacyLx/devops/ansible/roles/caddy-website/README.md

     # set to true - when testing the server configurations
     # set to false - when ready for deployment
     le_staging: false

+## Example Playbook

+Should be used in combination with `docker` and `ansible-role-onion` roles.

+    - name: "Set up the website"
+      hosts: "webserver"
+      become: true

+      roles:
+        - docker
+        - caddy-website
+        - onion-services